importsteel/steel/docs/fields/numbers.rst

  Float
 *******

-The ``Float`` field handles encoding and decoding of floating-point values to/from binary data using IEEE 754 representation.
+The ``Float`` field handles converting floating-point values to/from binary data using IEEE 754 representation.

 .. code:: python